-In my 30+ years of experience, I have found that 95% of the organizations with which I have had substantial contact are either completely unprepared or seriously underprepared for crises — even the most predictable ones.
+In my 30+ years of experience, I have found that 95% of the organizations with which I have had substantial contact are underprepared when it comes to crisis prevention.
+While the numbers have improved slightly in recent years as awareness of the need for advance crisis planning and training climbs, a concerning number remain completely unprepared or seriously underprepared for crises — even the most predictable ones.

 Do a deep Google dive into traditional and social media coverage about organizations in your industry, using relevant search terms.
 A college or university could search with terms such as:

 - “(college or university) lawsuit”

 Then closely examine what has occurred at each organization involved and see what lessons you can learn from their challenges — it sure beats having to learn everything the hard way from your own crises!

 To continue with the same example, here is a partial list of the types of crises to which virtually all colleges and universities are vulnerable:

 - Confidentiality breaches (e.g., student records)

 - Criminal behavior (non-violent)

 - Criminal behavior (violent)